 The integration of ICT in early childhood pedagogy and curriculum is vital for the effective learning and development of children today.
 Effective pedagogy and ICT across the curriculum will mean that children are building their foundations of ICT capability, but are also prepared for a primary curriculum whose role is to further develop these capabilities.

 To learn more about pedagogy and ICT across the curriculum in early childhood, visit this online workshop today.

-Online PD For Early Childhood Educators - Harness Technology in Early Childhood Education Today
+Free Online PD For Early Childhood Educators - How to Integrate Technology in Preschool?

 Integrating ICT in the Primary Curriculum